pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Islam-Companion/index.md

 ### Limitations

-The Islam Companion Desktop Reader has the following limitations:
+The Islam Companion has the following limitations:

 * The text for some languages may be difficult to read because of font size.
 * The hadith text in English language is a rough translation and may contain grammatical errors.

 ### Installation
-The Islam Companion Desktop Reader application may be downloaded from the Ubuntu Snap Store.
+The Islam Companion application may be downloaded from the Ubuntu Snap Store.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/islamcompanion)

 ### Development

-For details on how to develop the Islam Companion Desktop Reader application refer to the [GitHub repository](https://github.com/pakjiddat/islam-companion-desktop-reader) for the project.
+For details on how to develop the Islam Companion application refer to the [GitHub repository](https://github.com/pakjiddat/islam-companion) for the project.

 ### Acknowledgements

-The purpose of the Islam Companion Desktop Reader project is to allow users to read the Holy Quran and Hadith text in their own language.
+The purpose of the Islam Companion project is to allow users to read the Holy Quran and Hadith text in their own language.

 The following resources were used in the development of the project: